yAudit/reports/content/08-2023-TempleDAO-Lending-Recheck.md

 1. The strategy architecture, which allows the Treasury Reserves Vault (TRV) to invest assets to generate yield that accrues to the treasury.
 2. The RAMOS AMO, which provides price stabilization by managing the TEMPLE-DAI Balancer pool.

 The contracts of the TempleDAO [Repo](https://github.com/TempleDAO/temple) were reviewed over 2 days.
 The code review was performed by 2 auditors between August 24 and August 25, 2023.
 The repository was under active development during the review, but the review was limited to the latest commit at the start of the review.
 This was commit [7ed36cb8a1f42145ba66f70e31c51a3f774d6bed](https://github.com/TempleDAO/temple/tree/7ed36cb8a1f42145ba66f70e31c51a3f774d6bed) for the TempleDAO repo.
-Because this was the second time that yAudit was reviewing this code, the primary focus of this audit was a review of the mitigation changes addressing issues from the original full audit by yAudit.
+Because this was the second time that Electisec was reviewing this code, the primary focus of this audit was a review of the mitigation changes addressing issues from the original full audit by Electisec.
 These changes are found in [PR #842](https://github.com/TempleDAO/temple/pull/842).

-TempleDAO fixed the issues from the first report in [pull request #842](https://github.com/TempleDAO/temple/pull/842) and yAudit did a review of these mitigations by comparing changes made from commit b015cd5d1df122ad5fbe0f94fb5bd070db27e335, which was the commit of the first review, to commit 7ed36cb8a1f42145ba66f70e31c51a3f774d6bed, which was the commit that included the mitigations.
+TempleDAO fixed the issues from the first report in [pull request #842](https://github.com/TempleDAO/temple/pull/842) and Electisec did a review of these mitigations by comparing changes made from commit b015cd5d1df122ad5fbe0f94fb5bd070db27e335, which was the commit of the first review, to commit 7ed36cb8a1f42145ba66f70e31c51a3f774d6bed, which was the commit that included the mitigations.

 ## Scope